yc-huang/offheap-serializer/README.md

 offheap-serializer
 ==================

-A simple library which can serialize any POJO to be stored at offheap memory.
+A simple library which can serialize any POJO to be stored at off-heap memory.
+Do not try to serialize objects marked as type Object, Class, Object[], Map<Object>...which will not work as expected.

 ##Sample Usage: